yorickpeterse/yorickpeterse.com/source/articles/what-it-was-like-working-for-gitlab.md

 resulted in a loss of motivation, productivity, and an increase in stress, and less consistent working hours.
 The team's manager (whom I'd consider the best manager I've ever had) also transitioned to a different role, with a newly hired manager now leading the team.
-I didn't get along well with this manager,The resulting conflict lead to a "performance enablement plan", a procedure meant to get things back on track before the need for a "performance improvement plan" (PIP).
+I didn't get along well with this manager, The resulting conflict lead to a "performance enablement plan", a procedure meant to get things back on track before the need for a "performance improvement plan" (PIP).
 A PIP is meant to be used as a last attempt at improving the relationship